 The Rise and Fall of Davies-Charlton

-As far as we are aware, the full start-to-finish story of the Davies-Charlton enterprise had never been summarized in a single published article prior to the mid 2010 appearance of our earlier article on the subject on the late Ron Chernich’s wonderful but now frozen “Model Engine News” (MEN) website.
+As far as I'm aware, the full start-to-finish story of the Davies-Charlton enterprise had never been summarized in a single published article prior to the mid 2010 appearance of my earlier article on the subject on the late Ron Chernich’s wonderful but now frozen “Model Engine News” (MEN) website.
 Although now somewhat out of date and in error in certain aspects, that original article may still be accessed through the above link.

 Portions of the story had certainly been told, and in fact the outlines of the company’s golden years were reasonably well documented due to the regular ongoing coverage of the range in the British modelling media during its hey-day.
 However, the early and later periods had been relatively veiled by comparison prior to the appearance of our earlier article.
 There was also a considerable amount of unreported behind-the-scenes activity which did much to add human interest to the story.